-We have multiple Advanced Placement course offerings that include Art, Biology, Calculus, English, and Social Studies courses.
-Our partnerships with NCCC and Niagara University continue to support and offer several college accelerated course offerings.
-We have the beginning offerings of STEM classes.
-These have blended science, math and technology subjects into a series of classes that will extend concepts to another level of understanding.

-I am pleased to announce that we will continue to offer Chinese Language and Culture instruction for the entire 2019-2020 school year.
+Academic rigor and innovation remain at the forefront of all curricular and instructional decision making.
+As a result, the 2021-2022 Curriculum Handbook reflects changes in support of our mission.
+We have multiple Advanced Placement course offerings that include Art, English, Math, Music, Science, Social Studies and Technology courses.
+Our partnerships with NCCC and Niagara University continue to support and offer several college-accelerated course offerings.
+We have the beginning offerings of STEM classes, as well as AIBF.
+Chinese Language and Culture instruction for the entire 2021-2022 school year will continue.